Zutchey/FedoraPostInstallScript/README.md

 ### **Installation Instructions**

-Copy And Paste Block Below Into Your Terminal And Let The Magic Happen:
+Copy And Paste Block Below Into Your Terminal And Let It Run. **Computer Will Reboot** Once It's Done:
 * **(CTRL + SHIFT + V TO PASTE INTO TERMINAL)**

 ```bash